Call us FREE today

 If your landlord fails to address the disrepair issue within a reasonable time frame, you can take further action.
 This could involve contacting your local council’s environmental health department, seeking advice from a housing charity, or taking legal action.
 The Citizens Advice Bureau can also provide guidance on your options.

-Faulty wiring is a common hazard in older properties, potentially leading to electrical shocks or fires.
-Your landlord is responsible for ensuring the electrical system is safe and compliant with current regulations.
-If you notice any sparking, flickering lights, or burning smells, contact your landlord or an electrician immediately.
+Outdated wiring in older properties can increase the risk of electrical fires or shocks.
+Your landlord must ensure the electrical system is safe and compliant with the latest standards.
+If you notice flickering lights, burning smells, or sparking sockets, report it straight away.

 Prevention and Maintenance